 Once the tour has been completed, or perhaps before its starting, if you are early, you can spend some time exploring the distillery shop.
 Whether you are looking to buy or share a Harris gin gift of the Isle of Harris gin, Isle of Harris gin glasses which are a similar design to the bottle, gin tea, coasters, postcards, skincare products or even a Harris gin candle.

 The shop may not be large but there are plenty of items on offer for purchase to remember your visit to the Isle of Harris distillery!
 I love the Harris highball and the Harris martini which come with two glasses and a bottle of the Isle of Harris gin in a beautiful gift box.
 This would be a gorgeous gift to yourself or a loved one.

 Where Can I Buy Harris Gin?

-The Isle of Harris gin can only be bought directly from the Isle of Harris.
-You will not find it sold in supermarkets although you may find it being sold in some shops and this irks me on your behalf but we’ll get to that.
+The Isle of Harris gin can only be bought directly from the Isle of Harris so head on over to this Scottish gin distillery!
+Not quite.
+But you will not find it sold in supermarkets although you may find it being sold in some shops and this irks me on your behalf but we’ll get to that.